 We all are born with an infinite capacity to love.
 Anything you do with an open heart, will give you the confidence, the motivation and the strength to build strong and rewarding personal and professional relationships.

-Too often selling is thought of as a game and manipulation.
-Salespeople are can be thought of as seeking to convince for their own a personal gain.
-Sales roles have traditionally become a profession where you couldn’t be authentic, or you couldn’t tell the whole truth.
+Too often selling is thought of as a game.
+Salespeople are thought of as manipulative.
+Sales roles became a profession where you couldn’t be authentic, or you couldn’t tell the whole truth.
 Sometimes, that might work, but not as often as it once did.

 As humans struggling with the complex and frightening possibility of making the move to a community, your prospects want real help in solving their real problems.
 They want you to understand them, and they want you to love them enough to really want to help them.